LowkeyLab/rust-monorepo/.github/instructions/rust.instructions.md

    Run `cargo test --all-features --all-targets`.
    • All unit, integration, and doc tests must pass.

-4. **Logging**
+4. **Error Handling**
-   • Avoid writing logs that are only for debugging purposes.
-Logs should be meaningful for production environments.
+   • Avoid logging.
+Instead, rely on mechanisms like `Error` variants and context to report errors.

 Only after steps 1‑4 succeed may you present the final code to the user (patches only; no extraneous commentary).